Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 What is SAN (Storage Area Network)?

 SAN presents storage devices to a host so that the storage appears to be locally attached.
-Furthermore, this simplified presentation of storage to a host is accomplished through the usage of different virtualization types.
+Furthermore, this simplified presentation of storage to a host is accomplished through the use of different virtualization types.
 Let’s now check the benefits of SAN

 Benefits of SAN (Storage Area Network)